Annual Accessibility Awards

 The Universal Design Award

-The Universal Design Award acknowledges how an individual or group – using universal design principles – has improved access for persons with disabilities in Calgary.
-This award covers improved access to the physical environment, technology, or products.
+The Universal Design Award celebrates individuals or groups who’ve made strides in improving access for people with disabilities in Calgary.
+This is awarded to those who’ve created better access to the physical environment, technology, or products.

 Eligibility: